Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Recommended Security Guideline

 \para{(C5's Countermeasure) Neural Provenance Tracking with Embedded Signatures: } Each agent can embed subtle signatures (e.g., watermark~\cite{NEURIPS2024_65ec8f5c}) into its generated content to mark its contributions.
 Concretely, agents are trained to include quasi-imperceptible metadata in their textual outputs – for example, by biasing certain token choices or using a private vocabulary of markers – that do not alter the apparent meaning but carry identifying information.
 A dedicated decoder model or forensic LLM can later extract these hidden signatures from the final multi-agent output, reconstructing a timeline or graph of which agent produced or modified each part.
 One challenge is to harden this neural signature scheme to survive transformations (e.g. rephrasing by subsequent agents) and to remain robust against adversarial removal.

-\para{(C6's Countermeasure) Session-level Semantic Firewalls: } Instead of turn-by-turn filtering, a dedicated firewall LLM ingests the entire multi-agent dialogue in a sliding window, building a contextual knowledge graph of entities, quantitative tokens, and policy tags (e.g., ``salary-individual'').
-It uses contrastive training to spot when a new utterance, combined with prior context, breaches a policy.
+\para{(C6's Countermeasure) Session-level Semantic Firewalls: } Instead of turn-by-turn filtering, a dedicated firewall LLM ingests the entire multi-agent dialogue in a sliding window, building a contextual knowledge graph of entities, quantitative tokens, and policy tags (e.g., ``salary-individual''). \revise{Note that each domain manages its own firewall in a decentralized manner.
+Each domain's firewall enforces its own policies with full local visibility and determines whether each session violates the session-level semantic rules; residual composite leaks arise only when individual responses are each policy-compliant yet jointly revealing, which is mitigated by conservative policy design that accounts for external combinability.} It uses contrastive training to spot when a new utterance, combined with prior context, breaches a policy.
 Detected violations trigger automatic redaction or request-for-clarification messages.
 The firewall’s policy model continually fine-tunes on anonymized leak/non-leak transcripts shared across domains under differential privacy.

 \para{(C7's Countermeasure) Verifiable Reasoning with Privacy: } In blind inference, an agent emits (i) an encrypted answer and (ii) a public proof sketch---hash-bound logic traces or statistical bounds---letting a verifier LLM confirm semantic correctness without seeing the private input.
-Lightweight ZK proofs~\cite{NEURIPS2024_65ec8f5c} and encrypted-embedding checks (run in secure enclaves) enable this, yet current protocols remain too slow for real-time use.
+Lightweight ZKPs~\cite{NEURIPS2024_65ec8f5c} and encrypted-embedding checks (run in secure enclaves) enable this, yet current protocols remain too slow for real-time use.
 A potential fix is a hybrid design that blends these proofs with fast two-party linear MPC~\cite{10.1007/978-3-319-70694-8_22}, slashing latency while preserving privacy.